testing-library/jest-dom/README.md

 toBeInTheDocument()
 ```

-This allows you to assert whether an element present in the document or not.
+This allows you to assert whether an element is present in the document or not.

 ```javascript
 // add the custom expect matchers once